westmuse/program-committee/content/proposals/WMA2019_SP12_Margolis.md

   of museum craft, such as:

-  * Spine tingling tales about human resources practices!
+  * Spine-tingling tales about human resources practices!
 (The HR in HoRRor!)

   * Devilish stories of development (You can take it with you?
 Unplanned giving?)